OWASP/owasp-mastg/Document/0x03-Overview.md

 Every new technology introduces new security risks, and mobile computing is no different.
 Even though modern mobile operating systems like iOS and Android are arguably more secure by design compared to traditional Desktop operating systems, there's still a lot of things that can go wrong when security is not considered during the mobile app development process.
 Data storage, inter-app communication, proper usage of cryptographic APIs and secure network communication are only some of the aspects that require careful consideration.

 Security concerns in the mobile app space differ from traditional desktop software in some important ways.
 Firstly, while not many people opt to carry a desktop tower around in their pocket, doing this with a mobile device is decidedly more common.
 As a consequence, mobile devices are more readily lost and stolen, so adversaries are more likely to get physical access to a device and access any of the data stored.
-Also leaving a device unattended, which allows adversaries temporary physical access (Evil-Maid attack) can already lead to full compromise of the device or steal data without the owner noticing it.

 ## Key Areas in Mobile AppSec

-Many mobile app pentesters have a background in network and web app penetration testing, and a lot of their knowledge is useful in mobile app testing.
+Many mobile app pen testers have a background in network and web app penetration testing, and a lot of their knowledge is useful in mobile app testing.
 Practically every mobile app talks to some kind of backend service, and those services are prone to the same kinds of attacks we all know and love.
 On the mobile app side however, there is only little attack surface for injection attacks and similar attacks.
 Here, the main focus shifts to data protection both on the device itself and on the network.
 The following are some of the key areas in mobile app security.

 ### Local Data Storage